 Learn safety with Jalite

-JALITE products help implement a fire and emergency safety management system.
-Key objectives are to meet or exceed legislative requirements.
-Especially the need to respond to the obligation of Duty of Care and Employment Law.
-To provide a safety management system and essential safety training requires specific actions and JALITE products can demonstrate this instantly.
-JALITE Authorized Distributors assist clients to attain their safety management objectives and help training and knowledge on fire safety, health and safety signs and evacuation.
+JALITE safety products are used to help implement key elements of any Safety Management System in an organisation, especially relevant to the new ISO 45001 - Occupational health and safety (OH&S) management system.
+Key objectives are to meet and exceed legislative requirements.
+Especially the need to meet obligations of Duty of Care and Employment Law.
+To provide a safety management system and the essential safety training requires specific actions and JALITE products can demonstrate that actions have been taken instantly to any observer.
+JALITE Authorized Distributors, providing local supply and installation, assist clients to attain their safety management objectives and help training and knowledge on fire safety, health and safety signs and evacuation.

 The Jalite ISO 7010 exit sign system